There are thousands of flea species, but dogs' most common problem causer is the cat flea.

-Cat fleas will set up a home on the dog (the host), and lay eggs to continue infestation long after the original flea is gone.
+Cat fleas will set up a home on the dog (the host) and lay eggs to continue infestation long after the original flea is gone.

-While these collars do in fact work as treatments on already infested dogs (as indicated by below studies), they're far more effective as a preventative method.
+While these collars do, in fact, work as treatments on already infested dogs (as indicated by the below studies), they're far more effective as a preventative method.

-Vets agree that it's important to prevent fleas on a dog in the first place, but if that failed, then you must focus on breaking the flea's cycle ASAP.
+Vets agree that it's important to prevent fleas on a dog first, but if that failed, you must focus on breaking the flea's cycle ASAP.

 “The best way to control fleas is to break the cycle.
 More fleas lay more eggs.
 The best treatment either kills the adults or kills one of the juvenile stages,” says Dr. Alison Diesel, DVM (source)

-There are several different types of flea collars, and they mostly differ on the type of chemical used to discourage parasites from setting up home-base on your pooch.
+There are several different types of flea collars, and they mostly differ on the type of chemical used to discourage parasites from setting up homes base on your pooch.

 Are Flea Collars for Dogs Actually Effective?